Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

-Moreover, we need to assume that the Assumption~\ref{assum:A_cond} about the performance of Algorithm $\cA$ applies to the subproblem~\cref{eq:subproblem_c}.

-While the subproblem \cref{eq:subproblem_c} has a nested structure, due to the simplicity of $\psi$ the above convergence property can be achieved through a nested optimization extension of the accelerated gradient method (with $c_\cA = 2)$ that only requires computations of generalized gradient mappings (see, e.g., \cite{zhang2020optimal,nesterov2018lectures,lan2015bundle}).
+Moreover, we need to assume that Assumption~\ref{assum:A_cond} about the performance of Algorithm $\cA$ applies to the subproblem~\eqref{eq:subproblem_c}.
+While the subproblem \eqref{eq:subproblem_c} has a nested structure, due to the simplicity of $\psi$ the above convergence property can be achieved through a nested optimization extension of the accelerated gradient method (with $c_\cA = 2)$ that only requires computations of generalized gradient mappings (see, e.g., \cite{zhang2020optimal,nesterov2018lectures,lan2015bundle}).
+We state in the following theorem on the convergence properties of this more general algorithm, and its proof is a straightforward modification of that of Theorem~\ref{thm:conv_proposed} and hence is skipped.